SumoLogic/sumologic-documentation/docs/search/LogReduce/Influence-the-LogReduce-Outcome.md

 ## Splitting a Signature

-If you could like to see more granular results, you can **split** a signature.
+If you'd like to see more granular results, you can **split** a signature.
 When you split a signature, you will notice that fewer wildcard asterisks will appear; instead specific values are included in the signatures.
 Even though the data is more specific, the results after splitting a signature will still be fuzzy because the LogReduce algorithm bases results only on the window of time you've run the search against.

-Click the **Split** icon next to the signature you could like to split.
+Click the **Split** icon next to the signature you'd like to split.

 :::important
 When you split a signature, those changes are perpetuated organization-wide from now on.